hiveot/hub.capnp/core/mosquittomgr/README.md

 What it does:
 - configure and launch a Mosquitto instance using the hub configuration
 - configure mosquitto logging
+- configure authentication using client certificates
-- configure concertificate based authentication for devices, plugins and administrators
+- configure authentication using the included username/password authentication plugin
-- configure external authorization as per config file
+- configure group/role authorization using the included ACL plugin

 ## Audience